This article is based on my experience with writing and publishing five paperback books, and I'll share that knowledge with you.

 Eliminate Useless Content

-If you use a publisher, they have personnel who develop a title that focuses on marketing as well as explaining what the book is about in a catchy way.
-However, if you are self-publishing then this is all up to you.
-So give it the attention that it deserves.
-After all, you wouldn’t want all the time and effort you put into the book to go to waste just because of a cover with a poor title.
+If you use a publisher, they have personnel who develop a title that focuses on marketing and explains what the book is about in a catchy way.
+However, if you are self-publishing, then this is all up to you.
+So, give it the attention that it deserves.

 - Let someone do it for you.
 You can pay a publisher to create the print image of the pages and design the cover art.
 Do a Google search for publishers and do your due diligence to determine their honesty.

 - You can do it yourself.
 I use Microsoft Word, which has all the tools needed to format a book.
 You'll need to be able to design your own covers, including the spine.
 Any image editing software should suffice.
-Some self-publishing companies offer online tools to easily create the cover art online, and automatically calculate the width of the spine based on the number of pages.
+Some self-publishing companies, such as Amazon's Kindle Direct Publishing 2, include online tools that help you create the cover and automatically calculate the width of the spine based on the number of pages.

-If you decide you want to self-publish and create your own book, I wrote a detailed discussion for you in another article: How to Properly Format and Self-Publish Your Book.
+If you decide to self-publish, I wrote a detailed discussion for you in another article: How to Properly Format and Self-Publish Your Book.

-- Use your own life’s lessons to teach others.
+- Use your own life lessons to teach others.

 - Keep notes of events that occur to get ideas for content.

-- Stay focused and organize your content in a logical manner.
+- Stay focused and logically organize your content.

-- Do research when required to be sure you give your reader correct information.
+- Do research when required to be sure you give your reader the correct information.

 - Create a marketable title that sells.